Titre 1 : ''Innovation by evolution: expanding the enzyme universe'' (30 mars 2017)

 Titre 2: “Bringing new chemistry to life” (31 mars 2017)

 < />Endroit : Pavillon Roger-Gaudry, salle M-415 à 11 h.< />Hôte : Professeur Shawn Collins

-Cette conférence sera prononcée (en anglais) par la Professeure Frances Arnold de la California Institute of Technology (Chemistry and Chemical engineering).
+Cette conférence sera prononcée (en anglais) par la Professeure Frances Arnold de la California Institute of Technology (Caltech).

 Résumé :Not satisfied with nature’s vast catalytic repertoire, we want to create new enzymes and expand the space of genetically encoded chemical reactions.
 I will describe how we can use the most powerful biological design process, evolution, to optimize existing enzymes and invent new ones.
 Mimicking nature’s evolutionary tricks and using a little chemical intuition, we can generate whole new enzyme families that catalyze important reactions not (yet) known in nature, thereby adding new capabilities to the chemistry of the biological world and increasing the scope of molecules and materials we can build.
 I will show that heme proteins can catalyze an array of increasingly challenging carbene- and nitrene-transfer reactions and that these new activities can be enhanced by directed evolution.
 Unlike small-molecule catalysts described for some of these reactions, the new heme enzymes are made microbially from renewable resources, use earth-abundant iron, function in aqueous media under ambient conditions, and are highly selective.